10 Proven Steps to LinkedIn Ads Success in 2023

 Pro tip: While Facebook also recommends keeping text short, our experts have seen longer ad copy perform better in many tests, particularly for top-of-funnel audiences.

-If you’ve got experience with Facebook Ads, you probably know about the Pixel.
+If you’ve got experience with Facebook Ads, you probably know about Meta Pixel (FKA Facebook Pixel).

-For the uninitiated, this is a piece of code you add to your website that allows you to, in the social media platform’s words, “measure, optimize, and build audiences for your ad campaigns.”
+For the beginner, this is a piece of code you add to your website that allows you to, in the social media platform’s words:

 Consider the Pixel like a little tag you add to someone who clicks your Facebook ad.
 It can offer audience insight like what actions people take once they get to your site from Facebook, where they drop off, what they add to their cart, and more.
 This helps you better understand your target audience and is helpful when it comes to conversion tracking as well as, of course, retargeting.